Why Your Culture Is the Most Powerful Retention Tool in Business

 Where to start

-If you run a small healthcare business and you don’t currently have something that captures your culture, values, and expectations in a way you’d be happy to hand to a new team member on day one, that’s the starting point.
+If you run a small business and you don’t currently have something that captures your culture, values, and expectations in a way you’d be happy to hand to a new team member on day one, that’s the starting point.

 About the author